-Notes: The dependent variable is import under-reporting index as defined in equation 22 in the text.
-Robust standard errors are displayed in parentheses and robust standard errors, clustered by reporting country, are listed in brackets. p < 0.10, p < 0.05, p < 0.01.
+Notes: The dependent variable is the import under-reporting index, as defined in equation 22.
+Robust standard errors are displayed, whereas standard errors clustered by reporting country are listed in brackets. p < 0.10, p < 0.05, p < 0.01.